-Tim Finnigan, Chief Scientific Adviser for Quorn Foods, said: “It is always exciting to release data that showcases the qualities of mycoprotein, particularly when we are able prove that it provides similar results to consuming animal protein.
+Tim Finnigan, Chief Scientific Adviser for Quorn Foods, said: “It is always exciting to release data that showcases the qualities of Quorn mycoprotein, particularly when we are able prove that it provides similar results to consuming animal protein.
 The association between muscle loss and increased incidence of falls, fractures, and metabolic disease, particularly underlines the critical role that muscle mass and quality play in healthy ageing.
-We are therefore extremely happy that mycoprotein can be suggested as an effective and beneficial protein source for older adults.”
+We are therefore extremely happy that Quorn mycoprotein can be suggested as an effective and beneficial protein source for older adults.”

 Muscle mass is regulated by the dynamic balance between daily muscle protein synthesis (MPS) and muscle protein breakdown (MPB) rates.
-For synthesis of new muscle protein, all 20 amino acids must be present in the body in adequate amounts; this includes the nine ‘essential’ amino acids which can only be obtained through diet.1 Mycoprotein, the main ingredient in all Quorn® products, contains all nine essential amino acids.
+For synthesis of new muscle protein, all 20 amino acids must be present in the body in adequate amounts; this includes the nine ‘essential’ amino acids which can only be obtained through diet.1 Quorn mycoprotein, the main ingredient in all Quorn® products, contains all nine essential amino acids.

 Despite limited non-animal protein sources having been investigated, there has long been a common misconception that animal-based protein sources were superior for muscle tissue synthesis.
-However, recent research conducted at Exeter University found that mycoprotein, a fungal-derived and sustainably produced protein-rich food source, stimulated resting and post-exercise muscle protein synthesis rates to a greater extent than milk protein.2 Further to this, mycoprotein is the only vegan protein source, to date, that's ingestion has been shown to acutely stimulate MPS rates to a comparable extent as an animal-derived comparator.3
+However, recent research conducted at Exeter University found that Quorn mycoprotein, a fungal-derived and sustainably produced protein-rich food source, stimulated resting and post-exercise muscle protein synthesis rates to a greater extent than milk protein.2 Further to this, Quorn mycoprotein is the only vegan protein source, to date, that's ingestion has been shown to acutely stimulate MPS rates to a comparable extent as an animal-derived comparator.3

-For more information about Quorn Food’s research into the impact of mycoprotein on health, please visit our nutrition website, www.quornnutrition.com.
+For more information about Quorn Food’s research into the impact of Quorn mycoprotein on health, please visit our nutrition website, www.quornnutrition.com.

 1 Wolfe RR.
 J Int Soc Sports Nutr.
 2017;14:30.